pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-19-new-zealand-7/index.md

 #### The Argonath (Pillars of the Kings) on the Anduin River

-As with all the filming locations we had seen on this holiday, there was normally a bit of CGI tomfoolery used in the films; meaning the physical location is only partially recognisable.
+As with all the filming locations we had seen on this holiday, there was normally a bit of {{< term "CGI" >}} tomfoolery used in the films; meaning the physical location is only partially recognisable.
 The Argonath was by far the worst location for this.

-*[CGI]: Computer-generated imagery

-{% include gallery id="nomad-argonath" class="caption-center" caption="Someone stole the two giant statues" %}
+{{< mm-gallery id="nomad-argonath" caption="Someone stole the two giant statues" >}}

 Maybe it was a bit too much to expect two several-hundred meter tall status lining the side of the river, but if you had not told me what I was looking at, I wouldn't have guessed it was featured in LoTR at all.

 It was still a stunning view regardless.

-This final location added a nice symmetry to our time in Queenstown, as this location overlooked the Bungy centre [we visited]({% post_url 2025-01-11-new-zealand-6 %}#kawarau-gorge) after landing two days ago.
+This final location added a nice symmetry to our time in Queenstown, as this location overlooked the Bungy centre [we visited]({{< ref "2025-01-11-new-zealand-6" >}}#kawarau-gorge) after landing two days ago.

 And with that, our 4WD adventure had come to an end.